 - We advise at least one social subject

-Beyond the formal teaching of the Albyn Curriculum pupils are expected, as a rule of thumb, to involve themselves in two lunchtime co-curricular activities each week.
+Participation in life beyond the classroom continues in S6 and pupils are expected to involve themselves in two lunchtime co-curricular activities each week.
 The majority of pupils participate in music, sport and the Duke of Edinburgh’s Award, for which we are a registered centre in the UK.

 |Year Group||Qualification||UK/Overseas Equivalent|